Dornsife College of Letters, Arts and Sciences

 The student is required to demonstrate intermediate proficiency in a language other than English if the student’s primary field requires it.
 Students should consult the guidelines and the program director.

 To show evidence of the capacity to conduct original research and before taking the qualifying exam, each student will submit a substantive paper.
-The student, in consultation with the chair of his or her guidance committee, will distribute the substantive paper to all members of the guidance committee at least 14 days prior to the oral defense of the qualifying examinations.
+The student will submit the draft of his or her substantive paper to the chair of the qualifying exam committee one month prior to the qualifying examinations.
+After consultation with the chair and necessary revisions, the student is to distribute the paper to all members of the qualifying exam committee at least 14 days prior to the oral defense.
 The substantive paper should be presented and defended in the oral component of the qualifying examination as a viable journal submission to a peer-reviewed professional journal.
 It is strongly encouraged that the paper should be submitted to a professional journal approved by the student’s adviser within one year of the defense.

 Ordinarily, students will take the qualifying exams no later than the fifth semester in the Ph.D. program.
 Students will be examined in two of their three fields of concentration.
-The third field will be completed by taking at least three courses and passing them with an average grade consistent with university and program requirements.
-The guidance committee will evaluate the quality of these two written exams as evidence of the capacity to define and complete a Ph.D. dissertation.
+The third field will be completed by taking at least four courses and passing them with an average grade consistent with university and program requirements.
+The qualifying exam committee will evaluate the quality of these two written exams as evidence of the capacity to define and complete a Ph.D. dissertation.

 The written examinations are closed book and will be administered over two days at least once per academic year.
 Examination questions will be written by a committee of the tenure track faculty in each field.
 The director of POIR graduate studies (program director), in consultation with the chair of the Department of Political Science and the director of the School of International Relations, will appoint one faculty member from each field to coordinate the writing of the relevant field exam.
 The field exam coordinators will then seek assistance from other faculty in their field, including those with whom the student has studied, to compose the written examination questions.

-The oral portion of the student’s qualifying examination will be administered by his or her guidance committee.
+The oral portion of the student’s qualifying examination will be administered by his or her qualifying exam committee.
 The oral examination will be based on the student’s two written field exams and the substantive paper.
-The guidance committee will be made up of five members.
-Two members, one from each standing field, will be designated by the director of the Ph.D. program in consultation with the student’s principal adviser.
-In consultation with his or her principal adviser, the student will select the other two field examiners and the outside member of the guidance committee.
-Final approval of the guidance committee requires the signature of the program director.
+The qualifying exam committee will be made up of five members.
+In consultation with his or her principal adviser, the student will select two members, one from each standing field in which he or she will be examined, and the other two field examiners and the outside member of the qualifying exam committee.
+Final approval of the qualifying exam committee requires the signature of the program director.

-Students will pass the qualifying examinations if no more than one member of the committee dissents after reviewing the student’s record at USC and performance on the written and oral parts of the qualifying exams.
-At the discretion of the examination committee, students who do not pass the exams may be allowed to retake the qualifying exams the next time they are offered.
-Students are admitted to candidacy for the Ph.D. when they have completed the university residency requirement and passed the written and oral portions of the Ph.D. qualifying examinations.
+Students will pass the qualifying examinations if no more than one member of the qualifying exam committee dissents after reviewing the student’s record at USC and performance on the written and oral parts of the qualifying exams.
+At the discretion of the qualifying exam committee, students who do not pass the exams may be allowed to retake the qualifying exams the next time they are offered.
+Students are admitted to candidacy for the Ph.D. when they have completed the university residency requirement, passed the written and oral portions of the Ph.D. qualifying examinations, and defended their dissertation proposal.

 Upon completion of the qualifying examinations, the student, in consultation with the principal adviser, selects a dissertation committee in accordance with university rules.
 Within six months of completing the qualifying examinations, students should have a formal defense of the dissertation proposal before their dissertation committee.
 The Ph.D. is earned upon the submission of the written dissertation and its successful defense before the dissertation committee.